 It eliminates friction and helps you distribute and smooth out the polygel.

 The measurement scales on the forms are convenient for selecting the length of your polygel nails.

-The strength and longevity of your nail extensions also depend on their correct shape.
+The strength and longevity of your nail extensions also depend on their correct shape and structure.

-When you make nail extensions you always have to create a smooth C-curve for strengthening your extension’s stress zone.
+When you make nail extensions you always have to create a smooth apex curve for strengthening your extension’s stress zone.

 You also need to create the same curve on all your nails to get a balanced set of extensions.

 The best thing about dual forms is that they do everything for you!